 Provide an introductory paragraph that describes what you will cover in each section of your essay, and what health topic you are interested in.
 You will find the essay easier if you recognise and explain that the precise research question asked will itself change depending upon which strategy you are considering.
-You may wish begin by organizing your essay around paragraphs addressing your chosen two strategies, selected from those listed in the question (see especially Denscombe, 2014; and in addition Hakim, 1992; Oyster et al, 1987; Hart and Bond, 1995; Gomm et al, 2000; Gomm and Davies, 2000 in this respect).
-Try to draw on the existing social research literature and then examine the extent to which these points may or may not hold good for researching the particular health issue you are discussing.
-Try to spend more space applying the general principles to your particular area of interest than setting out the general principles in the first place.
+You may wish begin by organizing your essay around paragraphs addressing your chosen two strategies, selected from those listed in the question (see especially Denscombe, 2017; and in addition Hakim, 1992; Oyster et al, 1987; Hart and Bond, 1995; Gomm et al, 2000; Gomm and Davies, 2000 in this respect).
+Try to draw on the existing social research literature and then examine the extent to which these points may or may not hold good for researching the general principles to your particular area of interest than setting out the general principles in the first place.
 In many cases you may know of topic-specific literature to which you can refer.
 But it is also permissible to discuss what the general problems might look like hypothetically if applied to your topic of interest.